-Nearly all of the Starlink satellites launched last week from Kennedy Space Center in the United States will, or have already, fallen back to earth because of a geomagnetic storm that interfered with their deployment.
+Nearly all of the Starlink satellites launched last week from Kennedy Space Center in the United States will fall back to earth, or have already, because of a geomagnetic storm that interfered with their deployment.

 The satellites, a part of South Africa native Elon Musk’s plans to improve communications around the globe, are typically launched in groups that often look like a constellation of stars themselves.
 In this case, 49 of the low-orbit satellites were launched from the Florida space site on the afternoon of Thursday, February 3.